qgis/QGIS-Documentation/docs/training_manual/vector_classification/label_tool.rst

 We will now reformat the :guilabel:`roads` layer labels so that they are easy to understand.

 #.
-Hide the :guilabel:`places` layer so that it doesn't distract you.
+Hide the :guilabel:`places` layer so that it doesn't distract you
 #.
 Activate |labeling| :guilabel:`Single Labels` for the :guilabel:`roads`
-   layer as you did above for :guilabel:`places`.
+   layer as you did above for :guilabel:`places`
 #.
-Set the font :guilabel:`Size` to :kbd:`10` so that you can see more labels.
+Set the font :guilabel:`Size` to :kbd:`10` so that you can see more labels
 #.
-Zoom in on the |majorUrbanName| town area.
+Zoom in on the |majorUrbanName| town area
 #.
 In the :guilabel:`Labels` tab's :guilabel:`Placement` tab, choose the
    following settings: